AndrewMulti/Unity-Bink-Player/README.md

 # Bink Video Player for Unity

 With this you can play Bink 1 videos in Unity.
+Supports transparency, rewind and XML subtitles.

 Please place .dll file into Plugins directory before use.

 ### How to play video on screen